A Paradigm of Peace

 |Wavefunction continuity explains spin correlations, observer/experiment paths equivalence, and apparatus boundary conditions||

-The Bell inequality violates observer wavefunction ψ boundary conditions.
-The potential phase difference before measurement -- and between detectors at x1 and x2 -- is arbitrary.
-The initial measurements of θx1 and θx2, where ψ[θx2-θx1]=cos(θx2-θx1)≤ 1, can determine nonlocal spin correlation between θx1 and θx2 from virtual (0≤(θx2-θx1)< 2π) frequency shift, alternative to virtual phase shift.
-The former shift affects virtually such measurements as spin correlations in EPR experiments, agreeing with the cos2(θx2-θx1) Born probability dependence measured for the simple EPR setup.
-This simulates through quantum entanglement superluminal, strongly correlated or otherwise counterintuitive processes associated with nonlocal quantum mechanics.
+Observer wavefunction ψ boundary conditions violate the Bell inequality.
+The potential phase difference between detectors at x1 and x2 before measurement is arbitrary, though.
+The initial measurements of angles θx1 and θx2, with wavefunction ψ[θx2-θx1], can determine nonlocal spin correlation between θx1 and θx2 from virtual (0 ≤cos(θx2-θx1)< 1) frequency shift.
+This contrasts with virtual (θx2-θx1=constant) phase shift, which only maintains relative spin correlations.
+The frequency shift affects virtually such measurements as spin correlations in EPR experiments, agreeing with the cos2(θx2-θx1) Born probability dependence measured for the simple EPR setup.
+This describes quantum entanglement's seeming superluminal, strongly correlated or otherwise counterintuitive processes associated with nonlocal quantum mechanics.

-The observer, while correlating Bell experiment statistics between nonlocal termini x1 and x2, has himself undergone a virtual frequency shift relative to those points.
+The observer, while correlating EPR experiment statistics between nonlocal termini x1 and x2, has himself undergone a virtual frequency shift.
 The observer's measurements of the isolated experiment have previously been overlooked for the discontinuous mechanism of wavefunction collapse at x1 and x2.
-Instead, Feynman's path integral method may consider separately the trajectories of the original experiment and the observer's direct correlation process.
-The observer lies upon a unique curve of the near infinity including x1 and x2 which give greatest probability, say, for a cosine squared probability dependence.
+Instead, Feynman's path integral method may consider separately the trajectories in the original experiment and the observer's direct correlation comparison.
+The observer lies upon a unique curve including x1 and x2 which give greatest probability, say, for a cosine squared dependence.
 Observers concur on correlation data because, by virtue of shared observation endpoints in experimental space, they all occupy paths of similar virtual frequency shifted statistics.
-The EPR particle trajectories and detector measurement connectivity give equivalent overall results.
-The distinct routes for observation and experiment conserve probability across each trial.
+The EPR particle trajectories and detector observations realize equivalent overall results.
+The distinct route for measurement and experiment conserves probability across each trial.

-Evident in EPR-type experiments, the measuring apparatus contributes as much as the measured system to the deviation from classical causality.
+Evident in quantum interference experiments, the measuring apparatus contributes as much as the measured system to the deviation from classical causality.
 By bounding the experimental space, detectors induce wavefunction resonances unique to that observational setup.
-In defining these loci of correspondence, the apparatus selects continuity conditions, ascertaining Bell's probabilities.
+In defining these loci of correspondence, interactions select continuity conditions, ascertaining Bell's probabilities.